1.3.5. Rules for undoing edits

 When edits purposefully ruin existing map items (acts of "vandalism").Note.

 Make sure that there are no correct edits containing new information about a map item among the "vandal" edits.
+If the edit contains useful new information, make sure to save it.

 When edits create nonexistent map items from existing ones.Note.
 These items are frequently created in order to test the service out.